Azure/azure-powershell/src/ResourceManager/Storage/Commands.Management.Storage/help/Get-AzStorageContainer.md

 ### -Context
 Specifies the storage context.
-To create it, you can use the New-AzureStorageContext cmdlet.
+To create it, you can use the New-AzStorageContext cmdlet.
 The container permissions won't be retrieved when you use a storage context created from SAS Token, because query container permissions requires Storage account key permission.

 ```yaml